 Specialising in glaucoma and cataract

 His cataract complication rate is less than 0.5 per cent, which is way below the national average, despite the complexity of the operations he performs.
-He also offers premium intraocular lenses to correct astigmatism and reduce spectacle dependence for near and distance.
+He also offers premium intraocular lenses, including toric lenses to correct astigmatism, and multifocal lenses to reduce spectacle dependence for near and distance.

 Mr Lascaratos completed the South Thames surgical training programme in ophthalmology in London and the highly sought-after subspecialty glaucoma fellowship programme at Moorfields Eye Hospital.
 He was the Clinical Lead for the ophthalmology urgent referral service at King’s College Hospital for several years and has extensive experience in Ophthalmology.